linuxtus/linuxtus.github.io/tutorial/_posts/2021-08-03-install-editor-vim-p2.md

 $ git clone --depth 1 https://github.com/preservim/nerdtree.git ~/.vim/pack/vendor/start/nerdtree
 ```

-### \# Install Vim with Plugin management packages
+### Install Vim with Plugin management packages

-There are many plugin management packages such as Bundle, Vim-Plug, Pathogen,... and so on.
+There are many Vim's plugin management packages such as Bundle, Vim-Plug, Pathogen,... and so on.
 In this article I will use it `Vim-Plug`.
 Because I think it has a lot of good features.

 *   Compact syntax, easy to remember
 *   Pretty fast
 *   Installation is also easy.

-#### \# How to install:
+#### How to install Vim-Plug

 **Linux / MacOS**